wifinigel/wiperf/mkdocs/docs/probe_prepare.md

  sudo nano /etc/hostname
 ```

-There is a single line that says 'pi'.
+There is a single line that says 'raspberrypi'.
 Change this to your required hostname.
 Then hit Ctrl-X  and "y" to save your changes.

 Next, edit the /etc/hosts file: